 However, when purchasing a coat, take the amount of layers you will be wearing into account.
 It may be worth getting a coat in a larger size to compensate for the clothes you’re wearing on top.

-How to Choose an Overcoat
+How to Choose and Buy An Overcoat

 - Make sure you get the fit of your coat right.
 Measure your chest and remember to compensate for layers.